newrelic/nri-statsd/README.md

 ```

 ### 2. When running nri-statsd add default tags that apply to all metrics.<br>
-They are fixed and don't change over time.
+They are fixed, apply to all the metrics and don't change over time.
 This can be done by using `TAGS` environment variable
 ```bash
 docker run \
   ...